bribebybytes/quickbytes/trending_thrusdays/e001/tth_e001_kubevious.md

 ```

 Now that kubevious is running your cluster
-Quick way to view is to use kubectl proxy to expose it.
+Quick way to access is to use kubectl port-forward to expose it.
 You can also create kubernetes ingress if you will like to.

 ```
 kubectl get pods -n kubevious -l "app.kubernetes.io/component=kubevious-ui" -o jsonpath="{.items[0].metadata.name}
 kubectl port-forward <<<pod name from above>> 8080:80 -n kubevious
 ```

-Just for demonstration I am going to deploy argocd, which is kubernetes native CI/CD tool that runs within kubernetes cluster, with lots of related to components, I think it can help us understand kubevious features better.
+Just for demonstration I am going to deploy argocd, which is kubernetes native CI/CD tool that runs within kubernetes cluster, with lots of related components, I think it can help us understand kubevious features better.
 Pls note I could have taken any application that runs in kubernetes for this example.

 So let me quickly install argo cd